OctopusDeploy/docs/docs/deploying-applications/aws-deployments/removecloudformation/index_content_[4.3,).partial.md

 Under the `CloudFormation` section, the AWS region and stack name need to be defined.

-You can also optionally wait for the stack to complete before finishing the step by selecting the `Wait for completion` checkbox.
+You can also optionally wait for the stack to be deleted completely before finishing the step by selecting the `Wait for completion` checkbox.

 :::hint
-Unselecting the `Wait for completion` checkbox will allow the step to complete once that CloudFormation process has been started.
-However unselecting the option means that the step will not fail if the CloudFormation stack removal fails.
+Unselecting the `Wait for completion` checkbox will allow the step to complete once that CloudFormation deletion has been initiated.
+However unselecting the option means that the step will not fail if the CloudFormation stack deletion fails.
 :::

 ![AWS Region](step-aws-region.png "width=500")